siobhan-sterrett/jsonlogic/README.md

 IndexError: string index out of range
 ```

+(Although in point of fact, that library doesn't even produce correct output in all cases; it fails to implement several operators, such as "map", "filter", and "reduce".)

-The canonical Javascript JSONLogic implementation, hosted at [JSONLogic.com](https://JSONLogic.com), doesn't even alert the user that the logic is ill-formed:
+The canonical Javascript [JSONLogic implementation](JSONLogic.com), on the other hand, doesn't even alert the user if it encounters ill-formed logic:

 ```
 >>> jsonLogic.apply({"var": 3.5}, ["a", "b", "c", "d", "e"])
 null
 ```

-On the other hand, this library's implementation returns an error message indicating the precise location of the error (as an RFC-9535 JSONPath), and a useful description:
+In contrast, this library's implementation returns an error message indicating the precise location of the error (as an RFC-9535 JSONPath), and a useful description:

 ```
 >>> evaluate({"var": 3.5}, ["a", "b", "c", "d", "e"])